Garnet-Yeates/Inventory-Management-App/README.md

 ### Download Node Modules

-Open up a new terminal in VS code by clicking `Terminal` at the top and then pressing `New Terminal`.
+Open up a new terminal (or press the split terminal button within the previous terminal itself).
 The starting directory of this terminal should look like

 ```
 Inventory-Management-App>